-You have to submit your project to the teaching assistant (Meiduo Wu mwu@mcs.kent.edu) by email.
+You have to submit your project to the teaching assistant by e-mail.
 She will acknowledge the receipt of your project within a day.
 Send only the files you modified - for example thread.cc and thread.h.
 Include the plainte-text file with your answers.
 Your submission should be in the form of a tar archive.
 The command to create the archive file (named project1.tar containing files thread.cc, thread.h and answers.txt) is as follows: